Induced cosmological anisotropy by a gauge-gravity interaction: Gauge-Axion model

 We note here that a stringent supergravity model would not allow us to have any explicit cosmological constant term in the action.
 However for the present paper where we mostly study an effective cosmological model, such constraints coming from supergravity can be relaxed and we present our action with explicit cosmological constant term.

-In the rest of the paper we will mostly focus on the abelian $U(1)$ gauge field $A_\mu$,\footnote{This $U(1)$ gauge field may not necessarily be in the physical electromagnetic sector (standard model elementary particle), in principle it can be in the dark sector.} which together with the ansatz chosen makes all contributions from the symmetry-breaking term ($\propto\Theta$) vanish.
+In the rest of the paper we will mostly focus on the abelian $U(1)$ gauge field $A_\mu$, which together with the ansatz chosen makes all contributions from the symmetry-breaking term ($\propto\Theta$) vanish\footnote{In the $U(1)$ limit, the scalar and gauge fields are minimally coupled to the gravitational sector) By solving the system of coupled equations we obtain the backreacted solutions for all fields.}.
 We note here that for the most general gauge field and metric ansatz, i.e full dependence on the time and the spatial coordinates, the symmetry-breaking term does not vanish and has non-trivial contributions which we defer for future study.
 The model that we use in the present analysis can also be considered as minimally coupled Quintessence with electromagnetic fields \cite{Copeland:2003cv,Brax:2005uf,Panda:2010uq,Ibe:2018ffn}.
-In minimally coupled Quintessence models the Quintessence (scalar) field couples to the Maxwell term, \footnote{For details, see Eq.~(2.9) in \cite{Copeland:2003cv} } which is in contrast to the gauge-axion model where the pseudoscalar axion couples to the $CP$-violating $\Theta$ term.
+In minimally coupled Quintessence models the Quintessence (scalar) field couples to the Maxwell term\footnote{For details, see Eq.~(2.9) in \cite{Copeland:2003cv}.}, which is in contrast to the gauge-axion model where the pseudoscalar axion couples to the $CP$-violating $\Theta$ term.